tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-30-leveraging-property-based-testing.markdown

   - FsCheck
 ---

-[Property based testing](http://fsharpforfunandprofit.com/posts/property-based-testing/) is one of the powerful technique to unit test the code.
-Unlike the example based testing (where we *Arrange* an example input to *Assert* the system under test), Property based testing enable us to focus on what we wanted to test and liberate us from doing mundane work on coming up with sample inputs.
+[Property-based testing](http://fsharpforfunandprofit.com/posts/property-based-testing/) is one of the powerful technique to unit test the code.
+Unlike the example-based testing (where we *Arrange* a set of example inputs to *Assert* the system under test), Property based testing enable us to focus on what we wanted to test and liberate us from doing mundane work on coming up with sample inputs.

 Recently, I got a chance to use Property based testing in [an open source library](https://github.com/tamizhvendan/Suave.Azure.Functions) that I am developing to use [Suave](https://suave.io) in [Azure Functions](https://azure.microsoft.com/en-in/services/functions/).
 I felt very productive and it was a such a joy to write the unit tests.

-In this blog post, you are going to learn how Property based has helped me and why you need to consider using(or learning) it
+In this blog post, you are going to learn how Property-based testing has helped me and why you need to consider using(or learning) it

 ## Use Case